engrhammadkhurshid/MediScan-AI/README.md

 ## 🚨 Important Notes

 - **API Key Required**: The application will show an error dialog if the API key is missing or invalid
-- **Medical Disclaimer**: This is a practice project and should not be used as a substitute for professional medical advice
+- **Medical Disclaimer**: This application is for educational and informational purposes only and should not be used as a substitute for professional medical advice
 - **Data Privacy**: Images and queries are sent to Google's Gemini API for processing

 ## 👨‍💻 Developer